Constructive Partnerships Unlimited promotes opportunities for people with intellectual and developmental disabilities to achieve fulfilling lives.

 In the 1950’s, with the establishment of the Willowbrook State School in Staten Island and other State Schools, CP of NYS began to provide in-service training for staff of these facilities to ensure the quality of programs and care for person’s with cerebral palsy and other developmental disabilities.

 During this period, CP of NYS was asked to take over seven buildings on the Willowbrook grounds to create community-based living opportunities for previous residents of Willowbrook and other State Developmental Centers, in collaboration with the newly formed New York State Office of Mental Retardation and Developmental Disabilities.
+Today, we still support the largest cohort of former residents in CP settings throughout New York City and Hudson Valley.

 The 1980’s brought an expansion of day treatment programs, clinics, sheltered workshops, and supported employment programs for person’s now living in the community.
 CP of NYS Affiliates throughout the State also advocated for the need for pre-school and early intervention services for young children with disabilities.